themaninthesuitcase/themaninthesuitcase.github.io/tkvoice/help.md

 When choosing an adapter be careful to buy a 4 pin (aka TRRS) to microphone and headphone cable.
 The much more common headphone splitter cable looks very similar and will often come up in the same search.

-Also ensure you get an iPhone compatable cable.
+Also ensure you get an iPhone compatible cable.
 Cables for android devices will use a different pin layout and will not work.

 **_Headset Adapter_** seems to be the magic search term for these.